pjmc-oliveira/CS4TB3_FinalProject/README.md

 ## What is it?
-This is the project for the course COMP SCI 4TB3 - Syntax Based Tools and Compilers.
-Group 5, comprised of Pedro, Piranaven \& Zak will work together to enhance Python.
+This is the final project for the course COMP SCI 4TB3 - Syntax Based Tools and Compilers.
+Group 5, comprised of Pedro, Piranaven & Zak will work together to enhance Python.
 Python is one of the most beloved programming languages.
-It contains a plethora of syntax \& semantics that enables its users to achieve their goals.However, it does not contain a handful of syntax that we believe would enrich the programming language and provide developers with more flexibility.
+It contains a plethora of syntax & semantics that enables its users to achieve their goals.
+However, it does not contain a handful of syntax that we believe would enrich the programming language and provide developers with more flexibility.
 These language constructs are Increment, Decrement, Until Loops, Unless, Do-While Loops, & Switch-Case Statements.
-These enhancements, although not necessarily pythonic, would undoubtedly strengthen a developers toolkit
+These enhancements, although not necessarily pythonic, would undoubtedly strengthen a developers toolkit!